Mom indicted after baby dies from ingesting synthetic marijuana

 Police say the 20-month-old baby died in October after ingesting synthetic marijuana at a home in the 700 block of North Avenue in Freeport.

-The child passed away at the hospital after he tested positive for drugs.
+The child passed away at the hospital, and later tested positive for drugs.

+"It's like a gun.
+If you're going to make a gun accessible or a narcotic acceptable to a child, and it causes their death, we're gonna file on you," said Freeport police chief Raymond Garivey.

+Broaddus was arrested on an unrelated open warrant and police received a search warrant for a blood draw after she was acting suspicious.

 Bond for Broaddus has been set at $100,000.
 She was booked into jail on April 10.